Gornji Breg (Senta): Culture and events

 The local church is dedicated to Saint Joseph, and a high mass is organized every May to celebrate the aforementioned saint.
 Besides the church's feast day, there is an annual fair throughout the village, which also attracts the surrounding towns and villages.
 There is a primary school “Csokonai Vitéz Mihály” across the church.
 Near the school, there is a community center, where different programs and ceremonies are held every year.

-Every year, the village organizes a harvesting festival which gathers a lot of people, some of them even from abroad.
-There are many different sporting events during the day and when the evening comes, there is a "Harvester’s Ball".
-The other illustrious festival is the Shearer Festival.
-This event gathers a lot of people too and there is a great cooking contest where you can taste the delicious lamb stew.
+Every year, the village organizes a harvesting festival.
+There are many different sporting events during the day, and when the evening comes, there is a "Harvester’s Ball".
+The other festival is the "Shearer Festival".
+This event includes a cooking contest where you can taste the lamb stew, which gathers a lot of attention.

 Demographics

-According to the last census it has 1889 inhabitants.
+According to the last census, it has 1,889 inhabitants.
 97,14% of the population is of Hungarian nationality, 1,27% have Serbian nationality, and 1,59% of the population claim they have other nationalities.
 It is mostly an ethnic Hungarian village and all of the population speaks the Hungarian language fluently.
-Gornji Breg has 1497 adult citizens.
+Gornji Breg has 1,497 adult citizens.
 The average age of the inhabitants is approximately 40 years.
 The village has 739 households with an average of 2,56 members per house.

 Other village characteristics

-There’s a park behind the school where you can find a playground which was built several years ago.
+There's a park behind the school where you can find a playground which was built several years ago.
 Besides these, there is a sanitary office, three shops, two bakeries a nice mill and two agricultural co-operations.
 There is not much to see in the village, since there are no official sights.